How to Create the Perfect California Co Parenting Plan

 What happens to your children after your divorce?
 Will they live with you?
 When will they visit the other parent?
 Who makes important legal decisions?
 You will answer these questions in a co-parenting plan.

 California courts must review and sign your plans before they're official.
-And judges need limited details documented in the forms you submit.
-But some parents create very detailed documents outlining how they will share their children.
+Judges need limited details documented in the forms you submit.
+However, some parents create very detailed documents outlining how they will share their children.

 Researchers say most children with divorced parents are resilient, and they show no obvious signs of psychological difficulty.
 But they do often worry about events (like graduations or weddings) where both parents will be present.